 Practical steps that construction and maintenance workers should take to minimize their exposure risk include [3][4][14]:

-- Assume asbestos is present: Treat all pre-1980 building materials as potentially containing asbestos until tested
+- Assume ACM is present: Treat all pre-1980 building materials as potentially hazardous until tested

-- Demand testing: Insist on professional asbestos testing before disturbing any suspect materials
+- Demand testing: Insist on professional testing before disturbing any suspect materials

-- Use proper PPE: Wear appropriate respiratory protection when working near potential asbestos
+- Use proper PPE: Wear appropriate respiratory protection when working near potential ACM

-- Know your rights: OSHA requires employers to train you about asbestos hazards and provide protection
+- Know your rights: OSHA requires employers to train you about these hazards and provide protection

 - Document everything: Keep records of job sites, materials encountered, and any exposure incidents